 One of Montana’s top destinations, the Upper Missouri River Breaks National Monument straddles the Missouri River from Fort Benton to the Robinson Bridge on US Highway 191.
 Swiss French painter, illustrator and printmaker Karl Bodmer cultural landscape painting sites are found along the Missouri River.
 He traveled on the river on an expedition in 1832-34, charged with capturing scenes of the West and its people along the way.

 For history and educational buffs, the Lewis & Clark and the Nez Perce National Historic Trails plus the Cow Island and Dominion of Canada to Yellowstone River Montana Historic Trails.
 Drive to A Kid Curry overlook, which is associated with the famous Hole-in-the-Wall Gang.

 Those interested in wildlife viewing opportunities won’t be disappointed.
-The entire wild & scenic river corridor is designated as a Watchable Wildlife area and offers rafting opportunities.
+The entire wild and scenic river corridor is designated as a Watchable Wildlife area and offers rafting opportunities.